|Message from Jakob Ehrensvärd

 After some years in trying to put the finger on it, I actually think what joins it all together – my interests in this abandoned stuff and the state-of-the-art things I’m doing for living is very well summarized by the Austrian economist Joseph Schumpeter.
 The common denominator is "The capitalist art of creative destruction" – the progressive way that new things are developed at a stunning speed, without any mercy to the heritage or old ways of doing it.
 When staying at the ruins of an old mine, which prosperity once was created by just this power and surprisingly – it also killed it when someone else took another step forward elsewhere.
 Sic transit Gloria mundi...

-I was born during the record years in the 1960s (in 1966 to be more precise) and as I grew up there was an apparent shift in the society's mood from "boom" to "bust".
+I was born during the record years in the 1960s (in 1966 to be more precise) but as I grew up there was an apparent shift in the society's mood from "boom" to "bust".
 Maybe a banal anecdote, but I very clearly remember when our school teacher told that we could not just grab a new pencil when the old was used up - the supply was limited to one pencil per month!
 Some years later, we had to bring our own pencils.
 Don't get me wrong here - maybe you've never had pencils for free in school and I guess my parents did not have that either.
 My kids don't.
 What I want to visualize is the fact that given some basic simplifications of things, there was a short time window when "everything was just fine"...
 Well, at least sort of...

 Let's call this little anecdote and the reflection over the subject the first pieces in an interest of mine that has grown over the years.
 I have as long as I can remember been fascinated by the modern history, in particular the time when nations transformed from rural peasants into modern industrialized societies.
 Take Sweden for an example, a country where people starved to death as late as around 1870.
 One hundred years later Sweden reached the world top in terms of GDP per capita - quite an achievement.